-For non-residential development, at least 20 percent of the development project area shall be landscape areas as defined below.
+For non-residential development, at least 20 percent of the land to be developed shall be landscaped development project area shall be landscape areas as defined below.
 The development project area is defined as the outer extent perimeter of all disturbed areas of the project.

-- A. Landscape areas shall include: - (1) Buffers; - (2) Landscaping required for parking areas; - (3) Shade Trees and/or Replacement Trees; - (4) Landscaped side slopes and sodded bottoms of dry stormwater management areas with a depth of four feet or less, and the planted littoral zones of wet stormwater management areas; - (5) Building landscaping; - (6) Service and equipment area screening. - B. Credit towards the landscape area requirements may be allowed for all or part of preserved native habitat if the applicant demonstrates that it includes one or more of the following: - (1) Preserved existing trees or tree clusters including preserved native vegetation under their dripline. - (2) Preserved areas of existing native vegetation.
+- A. When a project area is less than the size of the overall parcel to be developed, the required landscape area calculation may be reduced to apply to the project area as authorized by the County Landscape Architect.
+All other requirements directed by the Board, DRC, or included in this division shall apply. - BA.
+Landscape areas shall include: - (1) Buffers; - (2) Landscaping required for parking areas; - (3) Building landscaping;Shade Trees and/or Replacement Trees; - (4) ServiceLandscaped side slopes and equipment area screening. - C. Landscape areas may also include plantedsodded bottoms of dry stormwater management areas with a depth of four feet or less-, and the planted littoral zones of wet stormwater management areas; - D(5) Building landscaping; - (6) Service and equipment area screening. - B. Credit towards the landscape area requirements may be allowed for all or part of preserved native habitat if the applicant demonstrates that it includes one or more of the following: - (1) TreePreserved existing trees or tree clusters including preserved native vegetative communities are protected from development impact. vegetation under their dripline. - (2) VegetativePreserved areas withof existing native understory flora are protected from development impact. vegetation.